The Salton Sea, California's largest lake by volume, exists entirely by accident.

 But it wouldn't last.

-The smell of these dead fish combined with rotting algal blooms, making the water smell so bad that nobody wanted to go anywhere near it.
+The dead fish, combined with rotting algal blooms, made the water smell so bad that nobody wanted to go anywhere near it.

 The Beach Boys left.
 Sonny Bono left.
 Everyone else left, and the Salton Sea fell into misery.

 I visited the Salton Sea last weekend to take a look at its current state.

 If you were just driving past on Highway 111, you could be forgiven for thinking it's still a nice place.
 The weather is pleasant, the beaches are white, and flocks of birds glide along the blue surface of the water.

 But, unfortunately, the Salton Sea is "a total Monet."
 As you climb out of your car and get close, it becomes a big old mess.